 The pre-screening will focus on the scientific achievements of the applicant during his/her current postdoctoral work.
 The EMBO editors will contribute to the pre-screening by providing feedback on the uploaded publication/manuscript.

-Applicants will be informed about the outcome of the prescreening approximately 10 weeks after the submission deadline.
+Applicants will be informed about the outcome of the prescreening by the end of August 2017.

 Second round of evaluation